-Our sponsor and L&F's officers, directors and initial shareholders have, pursuant to a letter agreement, agreed to, among other things, vote all of their Ordinary Shares in favor of the proposals being presented at the Shareholder
+Our sponsor and L&F's officers, directors and initial shareholders have, pursuant to a letter agreement, agreed to, among other things, vote all of their Ordinary Shares in favor of the proposals being presented at the Shareholder Meeting.

-Meeting.
 Such shares will be excluded from the pro rata calculation used to determine the per-share redemption price.
-As of the date of the accompanying proxy statement, L&F's officers, directors and initial shareholders hold 20% of the issued and outstanding Ordinary Shares and have not purchased any Public Shares, but may do so at any time.
-As a result, in addition to L&F's officers, directors and initial shareholders, (i) approval of the Extension Amendment Proposal will require the affirmative vote of at least 10,062,500 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 2,875,001 Ordinary Shares held by public shareholders (or approximately 16.7% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes of at least 6,468,751 Ordinary Shares held by public shareholders (or approximately 37.5% of the Class A Ordinary Shares) if all Ordinary Shares held by public shareholders (or approximately 37.5% of the Class A Ordinary Shares) if all Ordinary Shares held by public shareholders (or approximately 37.5% of the Class A Ordinary Shares) if only such shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 1,078,126 Ordinary Shares held by public shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Shares) if only such shares are presented at the Shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares are represented at the Shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares are required to establish a quorum are represented at the Shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares as are required to est
+As of the date of this proxy statement, L&F's officers, directors and initial shareholders hold 20% of the issued and outstanding Ordinary Shares and have not purchased any Public Shares, but may do so at any time.
+As a result, in addition to L&F's officers, directors and initial shareholders, (i) approval of the Extension Amendment Proposal will require the affirmative vote of at least 10,062,500 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 2,875,001 Ordinary Shares held by public shareholders (or approximately 16.7% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes; and (ii) approval of the Adjournment Proposal will require the affirmative vote of at least 6,468,751 Ordinary Shares held by public shareholders (or approximately 37.5% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 1,078,126 Ordinary Shares held by public shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.